benediktbwimmer/Agi/agi/README.md

 that context with each tool invocation via the `RunContext`.
 Tools can also query the episodic store directly through `RunContext.recall_from_episodic()` which supports simple text filtering.

+Leaving the variable unset retains the default (memory enabled).
+Setting the flag to a falsy value skips both working-memory hydration and episodic commits so tool invocations operate without prior context.

 ### Validating recall behaviour